 I spend my free time volunteering with La Leche League and hanging out with my husband, two kiddos and crazy dog.

-This certification allows our lactation consultants execute a treatment plan for optimizing oral function in the post release of tethered oral tissues, including active wound management and specific treatment techniques.
+The Tots (Tethered Oral Tissue) Certification allows our lactation consultants to execute a treatment plan for optimizing oral function in the post release of tethered oral tissues, including active wound management and specific treatment techniques.
 TOTs Training enables us to identify and address infant feeding problems attributed to tethered oral tissues.